Pambaram: Modern rules

-Science & Design
+Science and design

 Motion and balance are the keys to the enchantment of its spin.
 The Pambaram keeps its upright posture while spinning on its sharp bottom tip when you give it a good whirl.
 Its distinct shape and design, which combine to keep it spinning smoothly and for extended periods of time, are responsible for this balancing act.
 If you look closely, you can notice that the Pambaram is symmetrically shaped, with its heaviest component towards the bottom to maintain balance.
 Its brilliantly designed sharp tip only makes one tiny contact with the ground, which reduces friction and the force that may slow it down while allowing it to spin freely.

 Without even realizing it, playing with the Pambaram teaches us about the science of motion.
 It shows us how objects can stay balanced and why they move the way they do.
 It's a playful way to see science in action, from how it spins and stays upright to how it wobbles as it slows down, hinting at the forces at play.